Finland in the Eurovision Song Contest 1973: National final

-Highest and lowest score received by each song were ignored and they are strikethrough.
+The highest and lowest score received by each song were ignored and are stricken through.

 The winning song "Tom Tom Tom" was performed in Finnish in the national selection but translated into English for Eurovision.
 The English lyrics were written by Bob Barratt.
 However, the song title didn't change.

 At Eurovision

 On the night of the final Marion Rung performed first in the running order, preceding Belgium.
 The entry was conducted by Ossi Runne.
 At the close of voting, Finland picked up 93 points and placed 6th of the 17 entries.
 It was Finland's best placing in the contest by then and would remain so for the next 33 years, until Lordi won the contest for Finland in 2006.

 Each participating broadcaster appointed two jury members, one below the age of 25 and the other above, who voted by giving between one and five points to each song, except that representing their own country.
 All jury members were colocated in a television studio in Luxembourg.
 The Finnish jury members were Kristiina Kauhtio and Heikki Sarmanto.